j2jang2024dolphin/Symbiosis-Simulation/README.md

 Calculations:
 1. Offsprings are produced on a regular basis depending on reproductive cycles
 2. Rates of consumptions are computed through the following procedures:

-a.
-Research on actual population
+1. Research on actual population
-b.
-Calculation of consumption rates that keeps this number stable
+2. Calculation of consumption rates that keeps this number stable

 Food web levels:
 1. Autotrophs (Plants)